We're going to answer the million dollar question: What exactly is Marketing and what does it do for your pattern design business?

 Marketing is a process that takes time to be effective.
 Advertising helps this process by targeting the audience your message is exposed to.
 Remember this: the quality of the people you advertise to, is more important than the number of people you advertise to.

-When you're advertising is effective, it delivers the right message to the right people at the right time in the right way.
+When your advertising is effective, it delivers the right message to the right people at the right time in the right way.

 Sign up below to get your ‘What the Heck does Marketing Cover, Anyway?” task list so you’ll know which business tasks helps to attract your audience.